 All workers are entitled to 5.6 weeks’ annual leave pro rata.

 New parents are entitled to take time off for the birth and care of their children.

 - Mothers have a right to ordinary and additional maternity leave, regardless of length of service.

 - One member of an adopting couple can take up to 39 weeks’ paid ordinary adoption leave and 13 weeks’ unpaid additional adoption leave, if they have worked the qualifying period by the time the child is matched.
-The other parent may be able to take 26 weeks’ additional adoption leave if they have worked for the qualifying period and the first has returned to work.

 - Fathers, parents and partners are entitled to take unpaid time off to attend up to two ante-natal appointments.